The art of feeling at home; A how-to when you’re somewhere new

 If you’re in a long-term furnished rental

-The benefits of a long-term rental is there's permanence built in, you know you’re going to be there for months or years; but the same issues of sterility and impersonal interiors persist.
+The benefits of a long-term rental is the permanence built-in, you know you’re going to be there for months or years; but the same issues of sterility and impersonal interiors persist.
 All the above tips apply to long-term rentals, but you can add more pizazz depending on the length of your tenancy agreement.

-• Dress the space with rugs and cushions that you can take with you, just like the Bedouin
+Layer in rugs and cushions that you love and can take with you when you go.
+Just like the Bedouin.

 Empty homes are daunting – I mean, where to start when you need everything!
 This is a problem I have faced innumerable times (ok four times in truth, but it feels innumerable).